Should You Let Employees Set Their Own Salary?

 Experimentation is not for everyone

 As I said, I am not advocating for everyone to adopt this method tomorrow.
-A lot of things have be right within a company for that to work properly.
+A lot of things have to be right within a company for that to work properly.
 And, as you might imagine, it has quite a few snags.

 In addition, some basic conditions must be in place beforehand.
 Employees have to possess a high degree of responsibility with high levels of mutual trust.
 Transparency and engagement should also be commonplace.
 If so, you can then consider undertaking such a radical experiment.